amrayoub/GithubSearch-Angular2/README.md

 # install

-1. Npm install
+1. npm install
-2. Ng serve
+2. ng serve

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.